ICARA Disclosure

 All risks are assessed on a probability basis together with an impact assessment.
 The control mechanisms and current risk mitigation strategies in place against each risk are assessed by the managers responsible for each functional risk area.
 Senior Staff and the Board are responsible for challenging such assessment, with Risk and Compliance providing further challenge.
 In addition, the strength of controls is considered by the Risk and Compliance team as part of compliance monitoring and reviews.
 Together, any action recommended to improve those controls to ensure the risk is contained or is brought back within appetite is taken when required.
 The preventative and detective control aspects for each risk are assessed separately to give an overall control strength rating.

-5. Own Funds
+6. Own Funds Threshold Requirement

 Under MIFIDPRU, CAM is required to disclose: